By Janeen Ellsworth

 For nearly a century, lead burned inside our engines and then turned into fine particles of dust that floated through the air.

 That lead is still floating around us today.
 It’s a metal.
 It doesn’t just vanish.
 It’s got no place to go.

 There’s lead in coal, so during the production process to make it into electricity, coal is burned, sending off lead-laced fumes into the air.
 So if you live near a coal-fired power plant, the chance that you're inhaling the stuff, even in trace amounts, is very likely.

 The Pittsburgh house I live in was built in 1907, and it was covered floor to ceiling with lead paint, until Andrew and his brother gutted it, hung new drywall, got the porch ripped off and replaced, and painted everything with the safe stuff, which is made of low-VOC-releasing latex.

-We called this big renovation The Kaboom!, and it’s technically still under way, albeit very slowly.
+We called our big renovation of 2016 The Kaboom!, and it’s technically still under way, albeit very slowly.
 But during the deconstruction phase, it released loads of toxic dust into the air, which settled on the ground all around us and all throughout our neighborhood.

 I see house flippers up and down my streets deconstructing their turn-of-the-century homes and spewing dust into the air, and I wonder if those homes were chockful of lead paint, too.
 I think about what we’re breathing in every time another buyer wants to transform their old four-square into an open floor plan, so that construction crews have more walls to knock down.
 And more lead to release into the air.